Bob Mackie

+He is referred to alternatively as the "Sultan of Sequins", the "Rajah of Rhinestones" or the "Guru of Glitter" for his sparkling and imaginative designs.
+Mackie has said, "A woman who wears my clothes is not afraid to be noticed."

+Mattel partnered with him to produce outfits for collectable Barbie dolls, and he introduced cultural diversity to their features and outfits to reflect the heritage of real-life women.

+Mackie has received nine Primetime Emmy Awards, a Tony Award, and three nominations for the Academy Award for Best Costume Design for his work.
+In April 2023, Mackie was awarded with the inaugural Giving Us Lifetime Achievement Award by RuPaul at the RuPaul's Drag Race Season 15 finale.

 Early life

 Mackie was born March 24, 1939, in Monterey Park, California, to Charles Robert Mackie and Mildred Agnes (née Smith) Mackie.
 His father worked at Bank of America.
 He has an older sister.

-He was raised in early childhood by his maternal grandparents in Alhambra, California because his parents divorced.
+Mackie was raised in early childhood by his maternal grandparents in Alhambra, California because his parents divorced.
 By high school he moved to Rosemead, California and lived with his father.
 He attended Rosemead High School.

 Mackie continued his education at Pasadena City College and one-year study at Chouinard Art Institute but left without earning a degree from either school.
 At Chouinard, Mackie studied under Eva Roberts, the head of the fashion design department.
 He left Chouinard early because he got his first job sketching for Frank Thompson at Paramount Studios.
-Between 1960 until 1963, Mackie worked as a novice designer and assistant under designer Ray Aghayan at Paramount Studios.
-Aghayan would later become Mackie's long term life partner.
+Between 1960 and 1963, Mackie worked as a novice designer and assistant under designer Ray Aghayan at Paramount Studios.